rancher/docs/content/rancher/v2.x/en/admin-settings/feature-flags/_index.md

 ---
-title: Enabling Unsupported Features
+title: Enabling Experimental Features
 weight: 8000
 ---
 _Available as of v2.3.0_

-Rancher includes some features that are unsupported and disabled by default.
-You might want to enable these features, for example, if you decide that the benefits of using an [unsupported storage type]({{<baseurl>}}/rancher/v2.x/en/admin-settings/feature-flags/unsupported-storage-drivers) outweighs the risk of using a feature that is not supported.
-Feature flags were introduced to allow you to try these features.
+Rancher includes some features that are experimental and disabled by default.
+You might want to enable these features, for example, if you decide that the benefits of using an [unsupported storage type]({{<baseurl>}}/rancher/v2.x/en/admin-settings/feature-flags/enable-not-default-storage-drivers) outweighs the risk of using an untested feature.
+Feature flags were introduced to allow you to try these features that are not enabled by default.

 The features can be enabled in two ways: